AARP Eye Center

 If New Jersey wasn’t your permanent home when you entered the service, you’re not considered a resident for tax purposes, even if you are stationed in the state.
 For more information about taxes on military benefits, visit the New Jersey Division of Taxation website.

-The deadline to file a New Jersey state tax return was April 18, 2023, which was also the deadline for federal tax returns.
+The deadline to file a New Jersey state tax return is April 15, 2024, which is also the deadline for federal tax returns.
 For help estimating your annual income taxes, use AARP's Tax Calculator.

-The deadline to file for a six-month extension (until Oct.
-16, 2023) has also passed.
-For details on how to file for future tax years, visit the New Jersey Division of Taxation website.
-You must request the extension on or before the original tax filing deadline and pay at least 80 percent of any taxes owed by that date to avoid a late filing penalty.
+For details on how to file for a six-month extension (until Oct.
+15, 2024), visit the New Jersey Division of Taxation website.
+You must request the extension on or before the original tax filing deadline and pay at least 80 percent of any taxes owed by that date to avoid a late filing penalty

 Also of Interest: